Sahil-Sayyad/Authentication_System_Pixelwand/README.md

             {
               "message": "This is a protected route"
             }

    ## Authentication Flow
-      To use protected endpoints (e.g., /logout, /refresh),<br>
+      To use protected endpoints (/logout, /refresh, /protected),  <br>
-      include the JWT token in the Authorization header as follows: Bearer your-jwt-token.
+      include the JWT token in the Authorization header as follows: <br>
+      Bearer your-jwt-token.

 ## Getting Started

 <b>To get started with the Pixelwand authentication system, follow these steps:</b>

 -  <b> 1. &nbsp; Clone Git Repo  </b>
    <br>----<i> git clone https://github.com/Sahil-Sayyad/MongoDB_Authentication_System_Pixelwand.git</i><br><br>
 -  <b> 2. &nbsp;Install NPM dependencies </b>
    <br>----<i> npm install</i> <br>
-- 3.Register a new user by making a POST request to /register with the required user information.
+- 3. Register a new user by making a POST request to /register with the required user information.

-- 4.Log in by making a POST request to /login with your email and password.
+- 4. Log in by making a POST request to /login with your email and password.

-- 5.Use the generated JWT token in the Authorization header for protected endpoints (e.g., /logout, /refresh).
+- 5. Use the generated JWT token in the Authorization header for protected endpoints (/logout, /refresh, /protected).

-- 6.To log out, make a POST request to /logout with the JWT token in the Authorization header.
+- 6. To log out, make a GET request to /logout with the JWT token in the Authorization header.

-- 7.To refresh your token, make a POST request to /refresh with the JWT token in the Authorization header.
+- 7. To refresh your token, make a GET request to /refresh with the JWT token in the Authorization header.
+- 7. To see protected route, make a GET request to /protected with the JWT token in the Authorization header.